HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 ## Custom presets

 If you've previously saved one of your own `Presets`, you may select it in the same way as the official `Presets`.

-Learn more about [Custom presets](../advanced/custom-presets.html).
+You can learn more about [Custom presets](../advanced/custom-presets.html) in the advanced features section.

 <!-- .continue -->